8 Farming practices you’d think are illegal, but are not in the UK

 Across the UK, millions of farmed animals are kept in cages, unable to express their natural behaviours.

 Despite a ban on battery cages in 2012, so-called enriched colony cages are still legal in the UK.
-These are cages that hold up to 80 birds, who each have less space than an A4 piece of paper.
-Over 40% of hens used for eggs in the UK are currently crammed into cages and forced to endure a life of misery.
+These are cages that hold up to 90 birds, who each have around as much space as an A4 piece of paper to stand on.
+Around a quarter of hens used for eggs in the UK are currently crammed into these cages and forced to endure a life of misery.

 Animals kept in cages suffer great psychological and physical distress as they are forced to live in filthy conditions, with very little room to move.
 In these overcrowded spaces, hens are unable to develop social hierarchies or escape bullying behaviour and are often crushed or trampled by others in the same cage.